algorithmiaio/dev-center/_pages/algorithmia-enterprise/scms.md

 __SSH URL__: This is the URL by which we will attempt to pull source code from your GitHub Instance.
 For public GitHub, this value should be ssh://git@github.com.
 For GitHub Enterprise instances, replace the domain name with the domain for your instance.
 For example, if your GitHub Enterprise instance lives at https://example.com, you should enter ssh://git@example.com.

-__OAuth Client ID__: This is the value of the “Client ID” you received during the “Create a Github OAuth App” step.
+__OAuth Client ID__: This is the value of the “Client ID” you received during the “Create an OAuth App” step.

-__OAuth Client Secret__: This is the value of the “Client Secret” you received during the “Create a Github OAuth App” step.
+__OAuth Client Secret__: This is the value of the “Client Secret” you received during the “Create an OAuth App” step.

+In order to create a Bitbucket Server SCM, you must create a Personal Access Token in your Bitbucket Server instance and provide the Project Key of the project where you'd like repositories created.
+These fields replace the OAuth Client ID and OAuth Client Secret fields in the creation form when Bitbucket Server SCM is chosen from the dropdown:

+__Personal Access Token__: The token used by Algorithmia to create a repository for algorithms create a webhook for receiving repository events.

+__Project Key__: The project key of the project where you'd like repositories created.

-Once you’re satisfied with your GitHub SCM’s configuration, click “Connect SCM”.
+Once you’re satisfied with your SCM’s configuration, click “Connect SCM”.
 After a brief moment, you should receive a message informing you that your SCM was created successfully.

 #### Creating Algorithms with Github